techexpertspro/portal-ascepa/plugins/angular/README.md

-# angular-plugin
+# Angular Plugins

+Contains Angular Generators adapted to Portal ASCEPA standards.
 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build angular-plugin` to build the library.
+Run `npx nx build angular-plugins` to build the library.